cockroachdb/docs/v21.2/ui-cluster-overview-page.md

 Column | Description
 -------|------------
 Node Count | Number of nodes in the locality.
+[Decommissioned nodes](node-shutdown.html?filters=decommission) are not included in this count.
 Nodes | Nodes are grouped by locality and displayed with their address and node ID (the ID is the number that is prepended by `n`).
 Click the address to view node statistics.
 Hover over a row and click **Logs** to see the node's log.
 Uptime | Amount of time the node has been running.
 Replicas | Number of replicas on the node or in the locality.